CyberReboot/vent/README.md

 ### `Makefile` targets

-#### Disclaimer, the `prebuilt` version is currently kernel panicking and not included in `all`

-There are two different variants of the build.
-One that already has all of the needed containers prebuilt and included in the ISO, and one that does not.
-Note the one with the containers built will take quite a while (~1 hour) to build and will be approximately 1.3GB, while the one without will be much quicker and only 40MB.
+There main target builds the vent ISO without any of the containers that will need to be built after the fact.
+This allows the ISO to be a mere 40MB.
+If you use one of the `prebuilt` options it will also build all of the necessary containers and tarball them up.
+You can then use the `vent` utility after the vent instance is created inside the local `images` directory specifying `tar` as an argument, and it will add the tarballs as docker images on the instance.

 #### `make all`

-This target (the default target if none is supplied) will build both the `minimal` and the `prebuilt` ISOs.
+This target (the default target if none is supplied) will build the ISO.

-#### `make all-no-cache.iso`
+#### `make all-no-cache`

-This will build both ISOs, but it won't use cache.
+This will build the ISO, but it won't use cache.

-#### `make vent-minimal.iso`
+#### `make vent`

 This target will build the minimal image without building the containers and build/extract the ISO from the final result.

-#### `make vent-prebuilt.iso`
+#### `make vent-prebuilt`

-This target will build the prebuilt image including building all the containers and build/extract the ISO from the final result.
+This target will build the minimal image as well as tarballs of all of the images after building all the containers and build/extract the ISO from the final result.

+#### `make vent-no-cache`

+This will build the same target, but it won't use cache.

-#### `make vent-<variant>-no-cache.iso`
+#### `make vent-prebuilt-no-cache`

-This will build the same target for whichever variant, but it won't use cache.
+This will build the same target and the tarballs, but it won't use cache.

+#### `make images`

+This will build the containers and export them as tarballs into the images directory and then make a gzip of those tarballs.

+#### `make install`

+This will install `vent` and `vent-generic` into the path and can be used for loading in tarball images or copying up PCAPs or other files to a vent instance.

 #### `make clean`